maarten-pennings/eMeterP1port/README.md

 One interesting aspect is that Dutch smart meters are required to have a so-called P1 port.
 Basically, this is a (transmit-only) serial port, that spits out the meter readings every 10 seconds.

-This project uses an ESP8266 to receive the readings, and uploads them to a webserver; this could be a cloud service like [ThingSpeak](https://thingspeak.com/).
+This project uses an ESP8266 to receive the readings, and to upload them to a webserver; this could be a cloud service like [ThingSpeak](https://thingspeak.com/).

 ## Wiring

 As mentioned in the introduction, the P1 port is basically a serial port.

-### Considerations
+### P1 port considerations
-However, in practice there are some considerations.
+In practice the P1 port has some peculiarities.

  - The P1 port is write-only (from the perspective of the meter).
  - The P1 port does seem to deliver sufficient power (5V, 250mA), nevertheless, I run my NodeMCU from a separate USB power supply.